Want to know about the manuscript?

 It’s a new genre.
 It is not whitewashed fiction like traditional Christian fiction.
 Some ECF writers use more graphic violence in their murder scenes or battles.
 Others have main characters who make poor decisions like *gasp* extramarital sex.
 My characters in Big Toe People make all the mistakes common to girls in their twenties, and the dialogue has cussing in the first half.
 In other words, the genre more realistic.
 What all the ECF writers have in common is the Christian part.
 The authors share a Christian worldview, subtly infuse a Christian message, and the bottom line is that we want to honor God with our writing while reaching a larger audience than traditional Christian fiction draws.

-In the anthology above, I have a story called “He Knew” about a girl who has a mystical experience that heals her from her history of sleeping around.
+In the anthology above, I have a story called “He Knew” about a girl who has a mystical experience that heals her heart from past mistakes.

 For more, visit the Edgy Christian Fiction website here.